by Neville Kennard, veteran preaching and practising capitalist

 But governments, while they themselves are great colluders and behave anti-competitively all the time, try to ban and legislate against collusion.

 My experience with attempts at price-fixing and cartels is that they are as strong as their weakest link and quite quickly break down, so any government intervention is redundant.
-The only free market monopoly that ever lasted, as far as I can ascertain, was the ALCOA monopoly on the supply of aluminium; ALCOA kept aluminium prices down to gain market share – against steel !
+The only free market monopoly that ever lasted, as far as I can ascertain, was the ALCOA monopoly on the supply of aluminium; ALCOA kept aluminium prices down to gain market share — against steel!
 Their prices were so cheap that no other aluminium producers could compete, so these uncompetitive suppliers did what uncompetitive businesses so often do, they complained to government on anti-trust grounds, and eventually forced Alcoa to raise their prices.
-So who were the losers and who were the winners from Alcoa’s cheap prices ?
+So who were the losers and who were the winners from Alcoa’s cheap prices?
 The customers and the consumers lost, and the uncompetitive producers won.

 Collusion is a fact of life.
 A group of friends may collude to have a game of golf, but they choose to exclude Fred who talks too much.
 Is this a bad thing, an act of anti-competitive behaviour.

-A group of businesses collaborate to do a bulk buy of widgets, but to exclude business X because they simply don’t want to include him, they don’t like him , and this may be labelled collusion.
+A group of businesses collaborate to do a bulk buy of widgets, but to exclude business X because they simply don’t want to include him, they don’t like him, and this may be labelled collusion.

 Nature abhors a vacuum and the market abhors a monopoly.
-So monopolies seldom last, unless of course the market accepts a monopoly, a sole supplier, because this supplier does a good and acceptable job at an acceptable price, as in the case of Alcoa in the US in 1945, which legislation forced them to increase their prices so other [less efficient] suppliers could compete.
+So monopolies seldom last, unless of course the market accepts a monopoly, a sole supplier, because this supplier does a good and acceptable job at an acceptable price, as in the case of Alcoa in the US in 1945, when legislation forced them to increase their prices so other [less efficient] suppliers could compete.
 Thus Anti-Trust is often Anti Free Market.
 It can help the uncompetitive and inefficient at the expense of the efficient, and it can hurt customers and consumers.

 Often there are natural monopolies, as in the case of a lone petrol station in a country town, or a water-supplier in a city or a lone cinema in a suburb.
 There may just not be room for another such supplier.
 But customers can always choose to find alternative ways to satisfy their needs, or choose simply not to buy.